• Skip to main content

 Teriyaki Chicken on a Stick soak the wooden sticks

-Using a sharp chef's knife cut each thin chicken breast into long strips that are much wider than the skewers you are using.
-See below so that you can visualize that you need quite a bit of meat on each side of the wooden stick to skewer through the chicken.
+See below so that you can visualize how to add the chicken strips onto each stick.
 For each strip of chicken, weave the skewer through the meat 3-4 times to secure it on the stick as shown below.

 Teriyaki Chicken on a Stick slice and skewer the thin chicken breasts